Make a good website.

 I am the media.
 Contact me if you are making some kind of tiny MMO.
 I will try all kinds and give an honest opinion about the product.
 I cannot tell you how many developers will simply not answer emails or will take literally months to do so.
 Most game writers I know want to know about new products or want to tell their readers about updates and patches.
 Unfortunately, we cannot read minds, so we need those indie (and mainstream) developers to send us an email or tweet.Take yourself seriously.

 You are a game-maker, a crafter of worlds.
 You are a storyteller, a lore-writer, and a spinner of tales.
 It doesn't matter where or how you are making your game, but always remember that you will only be taken seriously if you are proud of what you do.
 You didn't work three jobs to pay for that new program or spend all those hours tweaking those pixels just to be used as an example of why indie gaming sucks.
 Stand up, work hard, and communicate.
 Let us know why you take your game seriously, but be honest about your mistakes or status.

 I hope some of my tips are not off-base.
 I base them on years of communicating with developers, playing indie games and visiting more sites than I can remember.
 I can honestly say that I have seen tiny developers with rougher products become more respected simply because they followed certain basic rules.
 I've also seen amazing games trashed by the public because the developer didn't take the time to simply update their website.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+Good luck, indie developers -- you're going to need it.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!